 Each step in the dental billing process is integral to the overall success of a dental office.
 One wrong move in one of these steps has the potential to cause a significant delay in receiving payment either from the insurance company or the patient.

 This is why it is of the highest importance to have an expert for your office handling all areas of dental billing.
 Whereas it can be a complicated and time-consuming process for each patient, your office doesn’t have to carry that weight alone.
-Here at eAssist we have the dental billers specializing in each step to ensure that your office receives 100% of what you are rightfully owed, leaving you to focus on what matters the most – your patients!
+Here at eAssist, our dental billers specialize in each step to ensure that your office receives 100% of what you are rightfully owed, leaving you to focus on what matters the most – your patients!
 Schedule a chat below to learn more about how eAssist can help you maximize your income.